tech-trans-kenny-yue/docker-subversion-ifsvnadmin-ldap/README.md

 ## How to access your repository

-By defdault the repository is host on `/svn`, so for instance you can checkout `yourRepo` using `svn checkout http://yourDockerIp/svn/yourRepo`
+By default the repository is host on `/svn`, so for instance you can checkout `yourRepo` using `svn checkout http://yourDockerIp/svn/yourRepo`

 ## pre run configuration (optional)